vstelmakh/url-highlight/README.md

 );
 $urlHighlight = new UrlHighlight(null, $highlighter);
 ```

-If you need custom behavior - extend [HtmlHighlighter](./src/Highlighter/HtmlHighlighter.php).
-It's highly customizable by variety of protected methods.
+If you need custom behavior - extend [HtmlHighlighter](./src/Highlighter/HtmlHighlighter.php) or implement [HighlighterInterface](./src/Highlighter/HighlighterInterface.php).
-For completely custom highlighter - create and use your own highlighter implementing [HighlighterInterface](./src/Highlighter/HighlighterInterface.php).
+See [Creating custom highlighter](./docs/highlighter-custom.md) for details and examples.

 ### Encoder
 Encoder should be used to handle encoded input properly.
 For example HTML escaped string could contain something